bholloway/gulp-traceur-out/README.md

 @returns `{stream.Through}` A through stream that performs the operation of a gulp stream.

+### `.jasmineConcat([replacements])`

+Concatenate specification files in preparation for compilation and unit testing.

+This is important because imports must occur once only across all files.
+Specification files must import only the default export from any files they require.

+Any number of `replacements` may be specified for test-suite keywords.

+An optional `filename` may be specified or `test-main.js` is otherwise used.

+@param `{object?} replacements` An object of methods keyed by the text to replace

+@param `{string?}` filename An explicit name for the virtual file

+@returns `{stream.Through}` A through stream that performs the operation of a gulp stream

 ### `.karma(options, [bannerWidth])`

 Run karma once only with the given `options` and the files from the stream appended.